verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

    kubectl delete -f ./hello-world-binding.yaml
    ```

-   The deletion of of the application's model will result in the destruction
+   The deletion of the application's binding will result in the destruction
    of all application specific Kubernetes objects.
+   This includes objects created by Verrazzano on behalf of the application
+   such as monitoring components.

 1. Delete the application's model (optional)

    ```shell script
    kubectl delete -f ./hello-world-model.yaml
    ```
-   _Note: This step is not required if other bindings for this application will be applied in the future._
+   _Note: This step is not required if other bindings for this model will be applied in the future._